Garech Browne: Death

+Estate and bequests

-In his will and testament, he bequeathed to the city of Galway the granite remains of a medieval "bow gate."
-The location of this gate, which had otherwise gone unmentioned by Browne, remained a mystery for over a year following his death.
-It was discovered on the grounds of the Luggala estate in 2019.
-According to a Galway historian, the gate may have formed part of the city's defences in the 17th century, and was later removed from the city by Browne's direct ancestor and nobleman of Galway, Lord Oranmore and Browne, when it was probably taken to the Browne family home at Castle MacGarrett, just outside Claremorris in County Mayo.
-Their mid-1600s ancestor Geoffrey Browne (MP) (d.
-1668) may well have bought the gateway from the city.
-The gate was one of a number of items left to the Irish State by Browne; another item was his collection of carriages.
+Browne left an estate worth almost €4.5 million.
+In his will, he left the majority of his property and effects, excluding Luggala House and its grounds, to his wife and two nephews, and bequeathed to the city of Galway the granite remains of a medieval "bow gate".
+The location of the gate, which had otherwise gone unmentioned by Browne, remained a mystery for over a year following his death, until it was discovered on the grounds of the Luggala estate in 2019.
+According to a Galway historian, the gate may have formed part of the city's defences in the seventeenth century, before being removed by Browne's direct ancestor, Lord Oranmore and Browne, and taken to the Browne family home at Castle MacGarrett; their mid-seventeenth-century ancestor Geoffrey Browne (d.
+1668) may have bought the gateway from the city.
+The gate was one of a number of items left to the Irish State by Browne, along with his collection of sixty-nine horse-drawn carriages.

-In 2022 his library of 20,000 books and manuscripts was placed by his family on a long-term loan to the OPW at Farmleigh.
+In 2022, his library of over 20,000 books and manuscripts was placed by his family on long-term loan to the OPW at Farmleigh, where it is held in the Garech Browne Room.

 Portraits

-Portraits of Garech and photos of Luggala were published by Vanity Fair in January 2008.
+Portraits of Garech and photographs of Luggala were published by Vanity Fair in January 2008.

-A portrait of Browne as a boy, painted at Luggala by Lucian Freud, was sold in March 2019 for €6.7m.
+A portrait of Browne as a boy, Head of a Boy, painted at Luggala by Lucian Freud in 1956, was sold at auction in London in March 2019, reported variously as fetching €6.7 million and £5.8 million.
+Edward McGuire's portrait of Browne was exhibited at the Royal Hibernian Academy in 1970 and helped establish McGuire's reputation, while the Anglo-Belgian painter Anthony Palliser also painted his portrait and described Browne as a friend who "saved Irish traditional music".

-Garech Browne and the Luggala Estate feature in the 1991 film I Dreamt I Woke Up by John Boorman (online).
+Garech Browne and the Luggala estate feature in the 1991 film I Dreamt I Woke Up by John Boorman (online).